CORPORATE TRANSACTIONS & COMPLIANCE BLOG

 SingaporeBranchOffice_294277354-1

-A foreign company keen to conduct business in Singapore may choose between two major types of legal entities: a Singapore branch office or a subsidiary company.
+What this is: A foreign company keen to conduct business in Singapore may choose between 2 major types of legal entities, namely a Singapore branch office or a subsidiary company.

-Depending on the type of legal entity, key considerations such as annual compliance requirements and tax treatments may vary significantly.
-This makes it absolutely crucial for foreign enterprises to choose the proper type of legal entity so as to avoid any undesired regulatory or cost issues.
+What this means: Depending on the type of legal entity, key considerations such as annual compliance requirements and tax treatments may vary significantly.
+It is, therefore, crucial for foreign enterprises to choose the type of legal entity properly so as to avoid any undesired regulatory or cost issues.

 Singapore Branch Offices